 It’s hard enough to fight cancer without having to worry about expenses and fighting your insurance company, too.
 For the uninsured or under-insured, our financial counselors at the Cancer Center can help tap into resources that offer low-cost or no-cost medications.
 Financial counselors and Cancer Navigators can also provide information about Medicaid and other state aid programs, or visit Northwest Georgia Regional Cancer Coalition for more resources.

-Patients may use meditation to help reduce anxiety, pain, stress, sleep problems and depression.
+Patients may use meditation to help reduce anxiety, pain, stress, sleep problems, and depression.
 Meditation can help patients and caregivers let go of negative thoughts and reach a more peaceful state of mind, as well as feeling more physically relaxed.
 It is also useful for maintaining general wellness.
 Speak with your physician for a list of local instructors and classes.
-Cancer Navigators also offers a support group which meets on Fridays from 11:45 a.m. to 1:15 p.m. at the Harbin Clinic Cancer Center.
-The group not only offers support but also focuses on meditation, stress management and relaxation.
+Cancer Navigators also offers a support group that meets on Fridays from 11:45 a.m. to 1:15 p.m. at the Harbin Clinic Cancer Center.
+The group not only offers support but also focuses on meditation, stress management, and relaxation.

-Cancer affects not only the patient, but their family and friends -- their entire support system.
+Cancer affects not only the patient, but their family and friends — their entire support system.
 In order to fight cancer effectively, the patient and their caregivers must work together to create a positive atmosphere and support one another.
-One local organization, Summit Quest, helps children deal with their parent's diagnosis.
-Read about how they connect with children going through this difficult time.
+One local organization, Summit Quest, helps children deal with their parent’s diagnoses.
 It can be helpful to assign specific tasks to family members or friends.
-Another local organization, Cancer Navigators, offers a caregiver support group that focuses on the needs of adult caregivers of cancer patinets.
+Another local organization, Cancer Navigators, offers a caregiver support group that focuses on the needs of adult caregivers of cancer patients.